Skebrew/Q-Learning-Agents-artificial-intelligence/README.md

 Step Delay is just for the animation.
 Set it to a really low value if you want it to learn quicker.

 Learning rate is the amount of time it takes for the agent to forget one of its past experiences.
-Set to 0 and it will stop learning, set to 1 and it will completely replace what it has learned with its most recent Q-value.
+Set to 0 and it will stop learning, set to 1 and it will completely replace what it has learned with its most recent experience.

 Discount is how highly the agent values immidiat rewards and shouldn't be altered from its default value.